As credit and debit use increase and payments by check dwindle, utility convenience fees still remain. Find out why now.

-In California’s Central Valley, the Modesto Irrigation District dropped Western Union’s Speedpay as a third-party payment processor about six years ago and simultaneously dumped its per-payment convenience fee, spokeswoman Melissa Williams says.
+In California’s Central Valley, the Modesto Irrigation District dropped Western Union’s SpeedPay as a third-party payment processor about 10 years ago and simultaneously dumped its per-payment convenience fee, spokeswoman Melissa Williams said.

-Since installing an e-billing service supported by outside vendor CyberSource, the district has blended card-processing costs into its utility rates.
+Since installing an e-billing service supported by an outside vendor, the district has blended card-processing costs into its utility rates.

-“The cost justification for absorbing these fees is that we’re more likely to receive payments if there aren’t additional fees associated with convenient payment methods such as credit and debit cards,” Williams says.
+“The cost justification for absorbing these fees is that we’re more likely to receive payments if there aren’t additional fees associated with convenient payment methods such as credit and debit cards,” Williams said.

 “It also helps minimize resources that would have to otherwise be dedicated to debt collection.”